Home > All Recipes > Brownies and Bars > Small Batch Peanut Butter Blondies With Chocolate Chips

 • ¼ cup creamy peanut butter (like Jif or Skippy)

-• ¼ cup chocolate chips, any kind (I use dark chocolate)
+• ¼ cup chocolate chips, any kind (I use large, dark chocolate chips)

 Instructions